Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

 \subsubsection{Subagent-as-Tool}

-The year 2025 marked a paradigm shift in T2 research: the transition from training \emph{reactive tools} (retrievers that respond to queries) to training \emph{proactive sub-agents} (autonomous systems that actively explore, plan, orchestrate, and refine their operations over multiple turns while serving frozen primary agents).
-This shift was enabled by breakthroughs in reinforcement learning with verifiable rewards (RLVR) and represents the full maturation of the T2 vision: specialized sub-agents trained using frozen agent outputs as supervision signals, creating a symbiotic ecosystem where lightweight agentic tools co-evolve with frozen reasoning cores.
-Critically, this agentic transformation applies not only to information retrieval—training searchers that iteratively gather evidence—but also to \emph{meta-cognitive processes} such as workflow orchestration and memory management, where sub-agents learn to coordinate frozen specialist modules and manage multi-step reasoning trajectories.
-We organize this evolution into three families of subagents: (i) agentic searchers, (ii) memory-construction subagents, (iii) meta-cognitive planners and orchestrators, and (iv) self-evolving subagents.
+The year 2025 marked a transition in T2 research from training reactive tools (retrievers that respond to queries) to training proactive subagents (autonomous systems that explore, plan, orchestrate, and refine their operations over multiple turns while serving frozen primary agents).
+The shift, enabled by advances in RLVR, applies not only to information retrieval but also to meta-cognitive processes such as workflow orchestration and memory management.
+The evolution can be organized into four families of subagents: (i) agentic searchers, (ii) memory-construction subagents, (iii) meta-cognitive planners and orchestrators, and (iv) self-evolving subagents.

-\paragraph{Agentic Searcher Breakthrough} \textbf{s3}~\cite{jiang2025s3} (EMNLP 2025) demonstrated that training agentic tools could be radically more data-efficient than training agentic LLMs.
+\paragraph{Agentic searchers.} \textbf{s3}~\cite{jiang2025s3} (EMNLP 2025) showed that training agentic tools can be radically more data-efficient than training agentic LLMs.
 The system trains a lightweight 7B ``searcher'' that performs multi-turn iterative search: generate queries, retrieve documents, select evidence, decide whether to search again or feed context to the frozen generator.
-The frozen generator (agent, Qwen2.5-14B or Claude) never updates, but provides the ultimate training signal through a metric called \emph{Gain Beyond RAG} (GBR):
+The frozen generator (agent, Qwen2.5-14B or Claude) never updates, but provides the ultimate training signal through a metric called Gain Beyond RAG (GBR):

 where $D_{s3}$ are documents retrieved by the trained searcher and $D_{\text{naive}}$ are documents from naive top-$k$ retrieval.